What Are Hatch Chiles?

 What Do Hatch Chiles Taste Like?

-Their flavor is sometimes described as earthy or oniony, and again, the heat level varies.
+Their flavor is sometimes described as earthy or oniony, with smoky undertones, and again, the heat level varies.

 When is Hatch Chili Season?